funkonaut/funkonaut.github.io/_posts/1111-02-01-import-scale-size.md

 ---
 layout: post
-title:  "OpenSCAD Lesson 1.5: Using import, scale and size commands in OpenSCAD"
+title:  "Using Import, Scale and Size Commands in OpenSCAD"
 date:   1111-02-01
 last_modified_at: 2023-06-16
 categories: [OpenSCAD]
-tags: [Lesson 1]
+tags: [Lesson 2]
 ---
 <br>